Homemade Potato Salad Tips

-What type of potato is best for potato salad?
+What type of potato is best to use in homemade potato salad?

 Waxy potatoes, like red or fingerling potatoes, have much less starch than many varieties of potatoes and hold their shape well when boiled.
 This makes them the best choice for this quick and easy side dish